codebay/game_comps/README.md

 - the `make_move` function would use the `one_way` declarations because the state is changed, however currently the function returns the new state and a tally.

-- the `make_move` has a second problem, as one function uses pattern matching to extract the game state and the component library cannot handle this sitution.
+- the `make_move` has a second problem, as one function uses pattern matching to extract the game state and the component library cannot handle this situation.

 - the code in the `one_way` and `two_way` functions will execute inside there own module so direct calls to the supporting private functions will not work.
 Dave's offers in his [Component guide](https://github.com/pragdave/component) a solution by moving these supporting functions to one or more separate modules.

 However all these changes will break the unit tests, which also will need changing.

-As before a better stratagy is to create a new file for the component implementation, and leave the `game.ex` file alone.
+As before a better strategy is to create a new file for the component implementation, and leave the `game.ex` file alone.

 #### game_comp.ex